cyberqueen-meg/apachespark-injection-test/README.md

 A Python POC for exploiting the Apache Spark Shell Command Injection vulnerability.
 I saw some other POCs out there but they looked mega sus.
 This one is clean and simple.

 I did not discover this exploit/vulnerability.
-I just wanted to make a safe POC for the community ^.^
+I just wanted to make a testing tool for the ethical hacking community ^.^

+Script by HuskyHacks, optimized for Arch Linux/hunting by CyberQueenMeg

 CVE originally discovered by  Kostya Kortchinsky from Databricks.